takluyver/bash_kernel/README.rst

 Updating Rich Content Cells
 ---------------------------

-If one is doing something that requires dynamic updates, one can specify a display_id, should be a string name (downstream documentation is not clear on this), and the contents will be replaced by the new value.
+If one is doing something that requires dynamic updates, one can specify a unique display_id, should be a string name (downstream documentation is not clear on this), and the contents will be replaced by the new value.
 Example: